BorisDosen/catalunya-bank-api/README.md

 3. Click **New Project** → **Deploy from GitHub repo** → select this repo.
 4. Railway detects Python from `requirements.txt` and uses `Procfile` to start the server.
 5. Once deployed, go to **Settings → Networking → Generate Domain**.
-6. Copy your public URL, e.g. `https://catalunya-bank-api-production.up.railway.app`
+6. Copy your public URL — it will look like `https://web-production-XXXXX.up.railway.app`

 Then update the AIDA tool URLs:
 - **verifytoken:** `https://YOUR-RAILWAY-URL/verifytoken`